Sculptural fashion toile on dress form by House of Henley

 Black text on a white background reads 'House of Henley' with the words stacked vertically.

-House of Henley is a United States–based Fine Arts & Fashion Design Studio founded by Rene Henley, a Bachelor of Fine Arts–trained fashion designer and multidisciplinary artist.
+House of Henley is a United States–based Contemporary Decorative Arts and Fine Arts & Fashion Design Studio founded by Rene Henley, a Bachelor of Fine Arts–trained fashion designer and multidisciplinary artist.

-The studio produces collectible decor, limited-edition fashion, art objects, photography, and narrative-driven design environments.
-House of Henley operates at the intersection of fine art, fashion design, interior design, and cinematic storytelling.
+The House produces collectible home decor, limited-edition fashion, art furniture, statement design objects, fine art photography, and narrative-driven interior environments.
+Operating at the intersection of fine art, fashion design, interior design, graphic composition, and cinematic storytelling, House of Henley creates immersive spaces and collectible pieces defined by structural intelligence and disciplined contrast.

-Rooted in formal education and professional leadership experience, the House approaches design as authorship — not trend response.
+Rooted in formal fine arts education and professional creative leadership, the House approaches design as authorship — not trend response.

 FASHION AS DISCERNMENT